ClarkAllen1556/resume_site/src/assets/meta/Resume.md

 * Winter 2015 - Fall 2016
 * Boise, Idaho, United States of America

-During my first year at Boise State I had the pleasure of working with Boise State's Facilities Operations and Maintenance department's small independent IT division.
+During my first year at Boise State, I had the pleasure of working with Boise State's Facilities Operations and Maintenance department's small independent IT division.
 Due do Facilities Operations' unique needs, we, FOMIT, were a separate division from campus OIT.
-We were tasked with managing various forms of equipment, IT hardware/software, task and inventory databases.
+We were tasked with managing various forms of equipment, IT hardware/software, task, and inventory databases.

 ## Education